The NRI Property Buyers Guide

 Sandeep Sadh offers some valuable tips to non-resident Indians on buying, selling and repatriation

-Sometimes, NRIs who have either have stayed abroad for a long time and have had little exposure or understanding of the real estate market, shy away from buying and selling property due to complexity of the laws and transaction issues in India.
+Sometimes, NRIs who have either have stayed abroad for a long time and have had little exposure or understanding of the real estate market, shy away from buying and selling the property due to the complexity of the laws and transaction issues in India.
 It’s also seen that not only are they unable to exit at the opportune moment but also that the properties remain Non-Performing Assets even after possession.

 It is important not only to understand the legal and taxation issues while you buy and sell your property in India but also essential to understand the process and tax liabilities involved.

 Highlighted below are important points for buyers to note: